 Placing sensors into devices to create "smart" equipment has been one of the driving forces behind technological progress in the last couple of years.
 Industries of all kinds have done their research and finally started to work more intelligently and efficiently, allowing a constant flow of data from their assets.
 This trend shows little sign of stopping or even slowing down.

 Bearing this in mind, the following are two emerging trends you need to watch regarding intelligent industrial devices in 2022.
 Firstly, there is an insatiable demand for better workflows enabled by data.
 Secondly, there is a pandemic-era supply chain entering its third year.
-These are the forces behind the scenes that have revolutionized industrial IoT and the conditions companies need to navigate today.
+These forces behind the scenes have revolutionized industrial IoT, and the conditions companies need to navigate today.

 Industrial IoT: Rolling Out to More Users

 The acceleration of the industrial IoT has played out alongside a similar revolution in consumer technology that has seen everything from intelligent small home equipment to home security systems equipped with very advanced sensors.
 In addition, small and medium-sized companies finally realize the advantages of industrial IoT deployments in their day-to-day tasks by adding these tech tools to their usual operations.